 The Hybrid trim adds a level of efficiency not normally found in this class.
 Combined with the smooth ride, comfortable interior, and classy trim that Toyota has added to the upper trim levels, the Avalon quickly becomes a sedan that can compete out of its class.

-The handling and ride quality are what you would expect from a full size sedan, and offer smoothness with a connected road feel that is still not found in modern SUVs.
+The handling and ride quality is what you would expect from a full size sedan, and offer smoothness with a connected road feel that is still not found in modern SUVs.
 There is a hybrid and gas-only drivetrain available, we tested the hybrid drivetrain.
 The price point is higher than many of its competitors in this class, however, in its highest trims, the Avalon is able to offer a classier interior with proven Toyota reliability.

 What’s New for 2020?

 Since the Avalon received a facelift in 2019, not much has changed for the 2020 model year.
 Minor updates to the infotainment system and some small mechanical upgrades have tweaked the car to perform slightly better.